 One of our favorite HomePod Mini tricks is the speaker’s iOS casting ability.
 It goes like this: Say you walk past your Mini and love the song it’s playing, but you’re on your way out the door. iPhone users will be able to hover their phone by the Mini, which can begin playing the Mini song on your phone.
 This feature also works in reverse.
 If you happen to have two HomePod Minis in the same room, you can also pair both speakers together for stereo sound.

-Echo Dot users will see the return of Alexa as Amazon’s all-powerful voice assistant.
+Echo Dot users will see the return of Alexa as Amazon’s voice assistant.
 Like the HomePod Mini, Alexa allows you to stream music, check news and weather, control smart devices, and more.
 Voice commands are preceded by “Alexa” when interacting directly with the Dot, and mobile controls are handled by the Amazon Alexa app on your mobile device.

 Both the HomePod Mini and Echo Dot also have an intercom function (although Alexa’s is a bit more advanced).
 With the HomePod Mini, you can deliver audio messages to HomePods throughout your home.
 The Echo Dot version of this feature is called Drop In.
 Once permissions are enabled in the Alexa app, Drop In will allow you to talk to your buddy through their Echo speaker (and vice versa).